Resources

 Mock Transfer is the placement of a transfer catheter into the uterine cavity prior to the actual embryo transfer.
 This procedure allows the physician to measure the cavity length and cervical/uterine position.

-Male Factor Infertility is the presence of semen related issues, preventing conception after one year of trying to conceive.
+Male Factor Infertility is the presence of semen-related issues, preventing conception after one year of trying to conceive.

 Morphology refers to the size and shape of sperm.